Vietnam.vn - Nền tảng quảng bá Việt Nam

 NASA defines life as “a self-sustaining chemical reaction capable of Darwinian evolution.”
 That means organisms with complex chemical systems evolve by adapting to their environment.

-Darwin's theory of evolution also says that an organism's survival depends on its adaptation to its environment.
+Darwin's theory of evolution also states that an organism's survival depends on its adaptation to its environment.

-So any creature that emerges on a world other than ours would be very different from us.
-If it evolved into a humanoid form, it would likely be very different from us, and much stranger than the aliens in movies.
-So perhaps what needs to be done is to try to analyze and predict how different, if any, other environments might make life.
+So, any creature that emerges on a world other than ours will be very different from us.
+If it has evolved into a humanoid form, it will likely be very different from us, and much more exotic than the aliens in movies.
+So what needs to be done is perhaps to find a way to analyze and predict how different, if any, other environments might make life.
 There is also another famous argument against Fermi: the “great filter” argument, which economist Robin Hanson detailed in 1996.

 He believes that very few civilizations in the universe have reached a stage of space travel advanced enough to meet civilizations in other star systems.

 One such example is us.
-Several NASA spacecraft have escaped the Solar System, but they are only wandering around the edges of our “home,” far from reaching the nearest star system.
-If there is an advanced civilization out there—advanced enough to pass by and encounter NASA’s Voyager Gold Record pair, for example—they would need to be technologically far ahead of us, perhaps by centuries.
+Several NASA spacecraft have escaped the solar system, but they are only wandering around the fringes of our “home,” far from the nearest star system.
+If there is an advanced civilization out there—enough to pass by and encounter NASA’s Voyager Gold Record pair, for example—they would need to be technologically far ahead of us, possibly by centuries.

 Source: https://nld.com.vn/vi-sao-chung-ta-chua-gap-duoc-nguoi-ngoai-hanh-tinh-196250127092413006.htm